Our glossary contains vocabulary frequently used to talk about our products and features on our site and aspects of our service.

 Nasal pillow masks are a type of mask used during positive airway pressure therapy.
 The nasal pillows rest at the entrance to the nose, gently sealing in the nostrils.
 These masks are minimalistic and less obtrusive than nasal or full face masks.
 See also: Nasal masks; Full face masks.

-Refers to a range of diseases and conditions that affect your muscles.
+NMD refers to a range of diseases and conditions that affect your nerves that control voluntary muscle function.
 This can be due to the nature of the muscles themselves or the nerves in the muscles.

 Also known as Non-invasive ventilation.
 See also: Non-invasive ventilation (NIV)

 OSA is the most common type of SDB (sleep-disordered breathing).
-OSA is where an apnea or hypopnea occurs due to a complete or partial blockage (or obstruction) in the upper airway.
+OSA is where an apnea or hypopnea occurs due to a complete or partial blockage or collapse of the upper airway.
 See also: apnea; SDB; upper airway; hypopnea

 An oximeter is a small sensor that clips onto your fingertip to calculate your pulse rate and oxygen saturation.
-It is usually used with a home sleep testing device like ResMed’s ApneaLink Plus.
 See also: Pulse rate; oxygen saturation

-Refers to where oxygen is delivered to your airway via a tube to help you breathe.
+Is a prescribed therapy which refers to where oxygen is delivered to your airway via a tube, nasal cannula or mask to give you more oxygen.

-Periodic breathing describes an unstable breathing pattern throughout the night.
-In periodic breathing, you will have periods during your breathing cycle where breathing is deep and then shallow, which can lead to having a central apnea (where you stop breathing for more than 10 seconds) even though your airway is not blocked.
+Periodic breathing describes a breathing pattern occurring during sleep.
+In periodic breathing, you will have periods during your breathing cycle where breathing is deep and then shallow.
+Periodic breathing can be accompanied with central sleep apnea or cheyne stokes respiration.
 See also: Apnea; Central sleep apnea (CSA)

-Therapy devices measure the force of air delivered to you in units of pressure (i.e. centimeters of water or cm H2O).
-For example, if your care provider prescribes a therapy pressure of 25 cm H2O, then that’s the force of air needed to keep your airway open to minimize or avoid apneas.
+Therapy devices measure the force of air delivered to you in units of pressure (i.e. centimetres of water or cm H2O).
+For example, if your care provider prescribes a therapy pressure of 12cm H2O, then that's the force of air needed to keep your airway open to minimise or avoid apneas.
 See also: Therapy pressure

 Refers to places in the mask where oxygen tubes and/or pressure lines can be directly connected to the mask, so that oxygen and pressure can be monitored.

 Refers to the number of heart beats in a 60-second time frame.
-Your pulse rate can be measured by an oximeter.
+Your pulse rate can be measured by an oximeter which is usually placed on your index finger.
 See also: Oximeter

-This is a test used to monitor sleep.
+This is a test used to monitor sleep and breathing.
 The reading from a PSG can be used to assess the quality of your sleep and the likelihood of having a sleep disorder.

-Refers to the sound made by therapy equipment—it’s the sound you hear in the room.
+Refers to the sound in your room you hear that comes from the therapy equipment .
 See also: Conducted noise

 Designed to make therapy more comfortable, Ramp helps you ease into therapy each night.
-It’s where your PAP device is set to start at a lower pressure than prescribed and slowly ramps up to your full therapy pressure over a maximum of 45 minutes.
-This gives you time to fall asleep or get used to breathing with your equipment on before your pressure reaches the prescribed setting.
+It's where your PAP device is set to start at a lower pressure than prescribed and slowly ramps up to your full therapy pressure over a maximum of 45 minutes.
+You can set your own time to fall asleep, or get used to breathing with your equipment on before your pressure reaches the prescribed setting.
 See also: Therapy pressure

 The respiratory system is made up of all the organs in your body that help you breathe.
 It is made up of the upper and lower airways.
 See also: Upper airway; Lower airway